lakshminagasri/karmanya-sofware/readme.md

 Read Me
-1. First clone the repository in your local machine and swith to master branch
+1. First clone the repository in your local machine in xampp/htdocs folder

    git clone https://github.com/lakshminagasri/karmanya-sofware.git

-   To switch to branch run the command
+2. Go to the clones path(folder) from command line and switch to branch run the command example:c:\xampp\htdocs\karmanya-sofware> git checkout master

    git checkout master

-2. Go to the folder, run the command
+3. Go to the folder, run the command

    composer install

-3. Enter the following command in windows to copy the .env file
+4. Enter the following command in windows to copy the .env file

    copy .env.example .env